Chalarangelo/30-seconds-of-code/README.md

 Uses the percentile formula to calculate how many numbers in the given array are less or equal to the given value.

-Use `Array.reduce()` to calculate how many numbers are below the value and how many are the same value and apply the percentile formula.
+Use `Array.prototype.reduce()` to calculate how many numbers are below the value and how many are the same value and apply the percentile formula.

 ```js
 const percentile = (arr, val) =>